 Here are some serving tips:

-|Pickled gumbo pods with baby-corn, and beans.
+|Pickled gumbo pods with baby corn, and beans.

 Photo courtesy: wharman

-|Okra pod stir fry with onion, tomato, and green chillies.|
+|Okra pod stir fry with onion, tomato, and green chilies.|

 In the Caribbean islands, okra is cooked and enjoyed in soup, often with fish.